2025 State of the Nonprofit Sector Survey

 In a few short months, NFF will be conducting the 2025 State of the Nonprofit Sector Survey to explore how nonprofits are faring in today's changing environment and the investments needed to secure their long-term futures.

-Launching in January 2025, with results released in Spring 2025, our 10th Survey will focus on:
+Launching in January 2025, with results released in late Spring 2025, our 10th Survey will focus on:

 Be Part of the Story

-This collective dataset, one of the largest of its kind, is used to advocate for meaningful actions philanthropy, government partners, and other community leaders can take to support nonprofits now and in the future.
-Your participation helps us spotlight positive examples of organizations getting needed investments to build community wealth and well-being, and where others need to do better.
+This collective dataset, one of the largest of its kind, is used by many across the sector to advocate for meaningful actions philanthropy, government partners, and other community leaders can take to support nonprofits now and in the future.
+Your participation helps us provide an authentic, powerful picture of all that nonprofits do for communities, and what they need from their supporters to keep serving, especially during these turbulent times.

 Sign up to get the link to the survey once it’s live in January 2025!